ashrafmuqlis/ubuntuless/README.md

 Quirks of each providers:
 1) hyperv - use CMD with administrative privileges. once "==> default: Machine booted and ready!" status, VM is already booted up. escape prompt with ctrl+c.
 2) virtualbox - once vagrant up, command line may timeout but the VM should be running.
 Check the VirtualBox GUI(show). may require port forwarding for SSH.
-3) vmware_desktop - status may show issues with network adapter. ignore it, as it runs as intended.
+3) vmware_desktop - once vagrant up, command line may timeout but the VM should be running.
+Check the VMware GUI.
+On Workstation Player, open the running VM by adding the .vmx file  under the ~.vagrant/machines/.../.../<<file_name>>.vmx.
+If using Workstation Pro, just scan for VMs.

 All these providers are configured with NAT as default network adapter.
-You will notice each provider will have a different IP address, no worries.
+You will notice each provider will have a different IP address, no worries as its each vendors design.

 Happy provisioning!